 Philosophically filognosy in Western terms may be described as naturalistic idealism.
 In terms of the Eastern Vedic school of Vedānta philosophy this approach resorts under the department of Visishtadvaita, qualified nondualism departing from the basic mantra 'acityabheda abheda tattva', inscrutable oneness in diversity.
 It means that both individual entities (sentient and non-sentient) and the reality of the eternal spirit are recognized as real and different, but at the same time are considered one and unified in a supreme entity (Iṣvara) or original person (puruṣa) that is considered the absolute and eternal reality to be known as a trinity of Brahman (The 'Spirit of the Absolute' or God), Supersoul (the omnipresent but localized Supreme Self) and Bhagavān (the Supreme Personality or the Lord as known in many avatāras or descents).

-This type of belief in God is characterized as 'panentheism' 'all is in God' (as opposed to pantheism saying 'All is God'), a term partly inspired by Spinoza's notion of "Deus sive Natura" (God or Nature): God's transcendence is attested by his infinitely many attributes, with His immanence being signified by two attributes known by human beings as 1) thought and 2) extension.
+This type of belief in a personal God allowing free will, is characterized as 'panentheism' 'all is in God' (as opposed to pantheism saying 'All is God'), a term partly related to Spinoza's notion of "Deus sive Natura" (God or Nature): God's transcendence is attested by his infinitely many attributes, with His immanence being signified by two attributes known by human beings as 1) thought and 2) extension.

 In the twentieth century the Eastern contribution to this conviction came to the West in the form of Vaishnavism, one of the main traditions of Hinduism engaged with Lord Viṣṇu, the so-called Maintainer, the transcendental Original Person who as the Supreme Lord appears in the form of different descents or avatāras.
 This tradition knows many schools of bhakti-yoga, the yoga of devotion.
 Filognosy is a development from within the Hare Krishna-movement ISKCON wherein in particular the leading text of the Śrīmad Bhāgavatam is presented on the internet and a practice of meditation and devotional service (voluntarism) is promoted that is well integrated in modern society.
 The book The Person constitutes the condensation of the filognosy, the love for the knowledge of self-realization, of this direction of Vaishnavism.
 Filognosy creates a bridge between the old Vedic culture of India and the more modern Western convictions of spirituality and God-consciousness, and constitutes in that sense a cultural motive of integration of essential importance to a global multiculturalistic society of peace, tolerance and prosperity.